Personal statement tutoring

 Engineering

-How to write a strong engineering personal statement for UK universities.
-What admissions tutors look for across mechanical, electrical, civil and chemical engineering: and how to stand out.
+How to write an Engineering personal statement.
+What UK admissions tutors look for across mechanical, civil and aerospace routes.

 Read the Engineering guide